-If your doctor hears a heart murmur or finds other signs or symptoms of a heart defect, he or she may request one or more of the following tests:
+If your doctor suspects you have a heart defect, your doctor may request one or more of the following tests:

-In echocardiography, sound waves produce a video image of the heart.
+In echocardiography, sound waves are used to produce a video image of the heart.
 It allows your doctor to see your heart's chambers and measure their pumping strength.
 This test also checks heart valves and looks for any signs of heart defects.
 Doctors may use this test to evaluate your condition and determine your treatment plan.

 - Chest X-ray.
-An X-ray image helps your doctor see the condition of your heart and lungs.
+An X-ray image helps your doctor to see the condition of your heart and lungs.
 An X-ray may identify conditions other than a heart defect that may explain your signs or symptoms.

 - Electrocardiogram (ECG).
 This test records the electrical activity of your heart and helps identify heart rhythm problems.